 Indeed Jessica Herbert according to Merrell continues to promote the excuse that any comments she might make would cause grief to her family.
 Merrell notes "Jessica Herbert has never apologized for her testimony or for her continued support of this psychic fantasy.
 Nor has she answered whether she or her mother met with Carl and Cheryl Wilber soon after they found the crash.
 At least one member of the Herbert family did according to the Wilber's.
 If so the Herbert family knew the truth before Jessica Herbert testified that Renier's fantasy was accurate.
 What kind of person is it that promotes a fantasy before a jury and then walks away to allow a jury to decide between the fantasy or the truth?
 Was her brothers death worth promoting a facade as a hero in his final moments alive?
 Did she have any reservations as she watched me fail in court in 1986 based in part on her testimony?
 Or is there another reason?"

 Noreen Renier is touted by many as "the best" among police psychics.
-Her rates for a private session (typically about 60-90 minutes in length according to a previous web site) have climbed from $40 in 1985 to $1,000 beginning in 2005.
+Her rates for a private session (typically about 60-90 minutes in length according to a previous web site) climbed from $40 in 1985 to $1,000 and beyond.
 In the Lynchburg News and Advance on July 31, 2005, the reporter noted, "Moreover, $1,000 isn't all that much to Noreen Renier anymore -- it's what she charges for her services. . . .
 'It used to be $600,' [Renier] said.
 'I actually raised the price to discourage people, because I've got more work than I can handle.'"